net-shell/dotnet-decompiler/README.md

 A .NET decompiler with support for XAP applications.
 Allows users to decompile assemblies and resources in a code editor, make changes and compile the code back to the assembly.

-### Sorry, what?

-I have plans to add a few more features and make a complete update for Windows (Phone) 10.

-Since this software is not yet stable I'd like to mention Reflector as an alternative, but I think it's way too overpriced and I don't find it especially user-friendly as well.

-.NET Rain is donateware.
-Its development pretty much depends on your feedback and support.

 ### Features
 * Decompile .NET assemblies to C# and allow editing/compiling the high-level code back to CIL
 * Edit CIL instructions in method bodies